imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 * Now that you’re on an article.
 Can you navigate back to the home page?
 * Starting from the home page.
 Can you navigate to my dribbble profile?

 Some may argue that this exercise is too much for a project this size.
 But it confirmed a fundamental part of my portfolio — usability.
-Also, I am glad to have done this exercise as it validated my assumptions on design choices.
+Plus, it validated my assumptions on some design choices.

 ## Takeaway
-Quite a memorable experience to have gone through each step of both design and development process.
+Quite an experience to have gone through each step of both design and development process.
 Although it went more than a weekend of work but I am glad to have built my portfolio the way I wanted for my users.
 Undoubtedly there are still a lot for me to learn on how to build a proper website.
 I would definitely do it again.
 For the next version, I would go for a different approach with the mood and tone.
 Shake things up with colours and animations.

 My grand takeaway from all this — **be persistent and passionate**.
-I had obstacles along the way of this little project.
+I had obstacles along the way of this *little project*.
 One of them being too much reading on [how to craft a portfolio](https://writing.enchant.co/crafting-your-ux-portfolio-a-weekend-guide-to-getting-it-done-632e13acd3d1#.69ilmq2gk).
 In the end, I am glad to have overcome the obstacles and reached this point.
-Being passionate can be overwhelming from time to time.
-But, the outcome of that passion is pushing boundaries and learning new things.
-Without the passion for design, I wouldn’t have cared enough to build my portfolio from scratch and have built it the way I wanted.
+Being passionate can sometimes be overwhelming.
+But, the outcome passion is pushing boundaries and learning new things.
+Without the passion for design, I wouldn’t have cared enough to build my portfolio from scratch and have built it the way I wanted for my users.
+I feel awesome to have done it.

+For those starting out to build their portfolio, I wish you all the best of luck!

 <hr class="dotted-divider">

 <p class="grey">Thank you for reading.</p>
-<p class="grey">If you find this story interesting, I would love to hear about it. <a href="//twitter.com/im_felix">Tweet at me</a> or <a href="/get-in-touch/">send me a message</a>.</p>
+<p class="grey">If you find this story interesting, I would love to hear about it. <a href="//twitter.com/intent/tweet?screen_name=im_felix">Tweet at me</a> or <a href="/get-in-touch/">send me a message</a>.</p>